Interval matrices: realization of ranks by rational matrices: Introduction

 In \cite{Ru3} we proved the following theorems:

 \begin{thm} Let $ p \geq q$ and let $\al =( [\underline{\alpha}_{i,j}, \overline{\alpha}_{i,j}])_{i,j}$ be a $p \times q$ interval matrix with $\underline{\alpha}_{i,j} \leq \overline{\alpha}_{i,j}$ and $\underline{\alpha}_{i,j}, \overline{\alpha}_{i,j} \in \Q$ for any $i,j$.
-If there exists $ A \in \alpha$ with $rk(A) <q$, then there exists $ B \in \alpha \cap M(p \times q, \Q)$ with $rk(B) <q$. \end{thm}
+If there exists $ A \in \al$ with $\rk(A) <q$, then there exists $ B \in \al \cap M(p \times q, \Q)$ with $\rk(B) <q$. \end{thm}

 \begin{thm} Let $ p \geq q$ and let $\al =( [\underline{\alpha}_{i,j}, \overline{\alpha}_{i,j}])_{i,j}$ be a $p \times q$ interval matrix with $\underline{\alpha}_{i,j} \leq \overline{\alpha}_{i,j} $ and $\underline{\alpha}_{i,j}, \overline{\alpha}_{i,j} \in \Q$ for any $i,j$.
-If there exists $ A \in \alpha$ with $rk(A) =1$, then there exists $ B \in \alpha \cap M(p \times q, \Q)$ with $rk(B) =1$. \end{thm}
+If there exists $ A \in \al$ with $\rk(A) =1$, then there exists $ B \in \al \cap M(p \times q, \Q)$ with $\rk(B) =1$. \end{thm}

-Moreover, in \cite{Ru3} we observed (see in Remark 13 there) that from the papers \cite{Ber}, \cite{Shi} and \cite{Ko} we can deduce that it is not true that, for any $r$, if an interval matrix with the endpoints of all its entries in $\Q$ contains a rank-$r$ real matrix, then it contains a rank-$r$ rational matrix.
+Moreover, in \cite{Ru3} we observed (see in Remark 13 there) that from the papers \cite{Ber}, \cite{Shi} and \cite{Ko} we can deduce that it is not true that, for any $r$, if a $p \times q$ interval matrix with the endpoints of all its entries in $\Q$ contains a rank-$r$ real matrix, then it contains a rank-$r$ rational matrix.
+In particular this is not true for $r=3, \min\{p,q\}-3$.

 In this paper we prove that, if a $p \times q$ interval matrix with $p \geq q$ and with the endpoints of all its entries in $\Q$ contains a rank-$r$ real matrix, then it contains a rank-$r$ rational matrix for $r =2,q-2, q-1,q$, see Theorem \ref{Q-R2}, Theorem \ref{Q-Rq-1} and Remark \ref{Q-Rq}.
 Summarizing we get the following result; observe that the behaviour of interval matrices is similar to the one of the matrices with a given sign pattern showed in \cite{A1} and \cite{A2}, even if, to prove it, we have to use a technique which is different from the one in \cite{A1} and \cite{A2}.